 What Are FAA Aircraft Performance Categories?

-The speed ranges are:
+The speed ranges break down like this:

-• Category A — approach speed less than 91 knots
+- Category A — approach speed less than 91 knots

-• Category B — approach speed 91 knots to 120 knots
+- Category B — approach speed 91 knots to 120 knots

-• Category C — approach speed 121 knots to 140 knots
+- Category C — approach speed 121 knots to 140 knots

-• Category D — approach speed 141 knots to 165 knots
+- Category D — approach speed 141 knots to 165 knots

-• Category E — approach speed greater than 165 knots (military aircraft only)
+- Category E — approach speed greater than 165 knots (military aircraft only)

 Why the Categories Exist — How They Affect Approaches

-The categories exist because a Cessna 172 and a Boeing 737 cannot safely fly the same approach profile.
-Obvious in hindsight, but the engineering behind it is worth understanding.
+Probably should have opened with this section, honestly.
+A Cessna 172 and a Boeing 737 simply cannot fly the same approach profile — obvious in hindsight, but the engineering behind that reality is worth sitting with for a minute.

 Category-by-Category — What Aircraft Fit Where